 When I had told the counselor about the way Trey had performed while telling the story, how he was able to hold a conversation and keep the class attention during his impromptu presentation, I was informed that he would never succeed in that class.
 She said the class was for Gifted and Talented students and that Trey certainly didn’t qualify for that program.
 I left that short meeting angry for Trey, I think he has a talent in this area and the school was unable to view Trey from another perspective.
-That same perspective that I ask my students to have, the school doesn’t have.
-I called Rodrica to inform her about what Trey did during class and that she should consider possibly putting him in drama, acting or impromptu classes.
+That same perspective that I ask my students to have, the school doesn’t have. good job explaining the situation AND your thoughts.
+I think you could go deeper and more critical in an explicit way by describing the kind of curriculum IMPROV offered and how it is being reserved for GT who are definitely NOT check in check out kids…What does this suggest about the school and the way that students are educated toward their future place in society… I called Rodrica to inform her about what Trey did during class and that she should consider possibly putting him in drama, acting or impromptu classes.
 She was grateful for the information but I could tell by the tone that this was not possible.
 Most likely a financial issue, but that could be helped some way, could it not.
 My thought was that why couldn’t anybody see that we may have tapped into a creative strength that this student has but would potentially go unused.
 Why does the school seem to think that he can only be successful in a subject that they deem to be of high importance?
 I agree with James Noll when he says “The prime object of education is to know what is good for man, it makes no difference how they earn their living.
 In talking about a liberal education, it is not to teach the young all it is that they will ever need to know.
 It is to give them the habits, ideas, and techniques that they need to continue to educate themselves.”(Noll, p.
 13)

 I did connect him with two students who I later found out participated in plays at drama at the Lincoln Center in Fort Collins but nothing ever became of the situation.